loui629f/SQL-Scripts/Scripts.md

 			on delete no action);

-create procedure SelectAllEvents
+create procedure spSelectAllEvents
 as
 select * from EVENT
 go;

-create procedure SelectAllShifts
+create procedure spSelectAllShifts
 as
 select * from EVENT_SHIFT
 go;

-create procedure SelectAllUsers
+create procedure spSelectAllUsers
 as
 select * from USERS
 go;

-create procedure SelectAllComments
+create procedure spSelectAllComments
 as
 select * from COMMENT
 go;

-create procedure SelectConfirmedEvents
+create procedure spSelectConfirmedEvents
 as
 select * from EVENT where EventConfirmed = 1;

-create procedure InsertEventVolunteer @EventName nvarchar(100), @EventDate datetime, @EventDescription nvarchar(100) as insert into [EVENT]
+create procedure spInsertEventVolunteer @EventName nvarchar(100), @EventDate datetime, @EventDescription nvarchar(100) as insert into [EVENT]
 ([EventName],